lianggroup/lianggroup/README.md

 - Machine learning over wireless networks(e.g. **Collaborative perception for autonomous driving**)
 - Learning-based communication and signal processing(e.g. **Goal-oriented communications and MIMO**)

-`
+📣**As for students, we're now looking for**:
-**Student:** I am looking for highly motivated students with solid mathematics and coding background, who are interested in machine learning and wireless communications in general.
+- Highly motivated students with solid mathematics and coding background
-`
+- Interested in machine learning and wireless communications in general